rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

-the [npm package manager](https://www.npmjs.com/), front-end frameworks such as [React](https://reactjs.org/) and [Angular](https://angular.io/), [TypeScript](https://www.typescriptlang.org/) as a typed superset of JavaScript, and a continuously improving language powered by the help of [Babel](https://babeljs.io/).
+the [npm package manager](https://www.npmjs.com/), front-end frameworks such as [React](https://reactjs.org/) and [Angular](https://angular.io/), [TypeScript](https://www.typescriptlang.org/) as a typed superset of JavaScript, and the continuously improving JavaScript language powered by the help of [Babel](https://babeljs.io/).
 For these reasons and more, JavaScript is an ideal platform for RDF application development that offers a lot of flexibility.

 ### RDFJS